What is systemic?

 For me, systemic thinking is strongly influenced by constructivism – the idea that there is not one objective reality, but many different perspectives on life.
 This attitude enables me to look at individual realities with curiosity, respect and openness and to discover new perspectives andpossibilites to act differenly together with my clients.

 A central concept in my therapeutic approach is that of autopoiesis – the idea that every system (such as a person, a couple or a family system) is self-sustaining and creates its own reality.
 This means that every person develops their own ways of dealing with challenges over the course of their life.
-These strategies were often useful and necessary – even if they may no longer feel right today.
-In my systemic counselling and therapy, we look at such patterns in a non-judgemental way in order to understand them together and find new, suitable ways.
+These strategies were often useful and necessary in the past – even if they may no longer feel right today.
+In my systemic practice, we look at patterns in a non-judgemental way in order to understand them and find new, suitable ways together.